-I am hiding under a rotted, sunken bridge, a barren monument in a dry, flat, dirt-brown countryside, and I can barely keep my eyes open.
-I have seen children wading and then floating in pools of blood.
-All of them murdered.
-Not a single survivor.
-I can still see the beasts growling and kicking up dust, a dust that accumulated like a darkly-somber light cast upon a fine transparent glass I try to close my eyes but I can’t.
 I see bruised women scurry around like lizards trapped in a burning glass cage, men fused against the glass bleeding tears and alcohol through every pore.
-I wait for the ceremony to end.
-I must see the fractured remains of their children held high and tossed away into the oblivion.
-Children – fractured but whole, even beautiful; beautifully, elegantly stitched and wrapped in knotted twigs; sweet, sweet faces framed by fine twine; corpses preserved like dead gods; mortal flesh submerged in the rancid pigments of dried, rotted orange rind.
+I wait for the ceremony to begin.
+I want to see them hold up the fractured remains of their children and toss them away into oblivion.
+Children fractured but whole, elegantly stitched and wrapped in knotted twigs; their sweet, sweet faces framed by fine twine, their corpses preserved like dead gods; their mortal flesh submerged in the rancid pigments of dried rotted orange rind.

-I drop, drop off, drop into a soft bedding.
+I drop, drop off, sink into soft bedding.

 Been running, don’t own a thing, no clothes, no shelter, only stolen rags which cling from the sweat of my most recent stupor.
-I change clothes when the foulness of my lower body creeps past the stench that often foams around my mouth.
-I am only clothed so as not to attract attention.
-I’d rather be naked.
+I change clothes when the foulness of my lower body smells more powerful than the stench that foams around my mouth.
+I am covered with the bare essentials to not attract attention, but I’d rather be naked.
 I stopped wearing shoes, my callouses have turned inward.
 My hunger is infinite.
-A few days back my fingers were dripping with the fat of some unrecognizable animal quivering with insects.
-Yesterday I was lucky enough to snare a spider with my tongue and suck all day on its carefully silk-wrapped prey.
-I avoid shitting because of the odor and emptiness of my bowels and the pain of a constantly dry retching.
-I only wish I could keep throwing up, so as to chew permanently on my own spew.
-I am hiding under a rotted, sunken bridge, and I am disgusting.
-Something disgusting is traveling inside me.
-It starts in my stomach and pushes against my ribs.
-It travels to my crotch and causes a kind of unpleasant arousal.
-I feel it move all over my back, legs, and arms, finally reaching the center of my being and spreading its contaminating force into all of my peripherals, pulling at my extremities.
-It pushes me hard into the ground.
-It is heavier than gravity.
-But I am not ready for the burial.
+A few days back, my fingers dripped with the fat of some unrecognizable animal quivering with insects.
+Yesterday, I was lucky enough to snare a spider with my tongue and suck all day on its carefully silk-wrapped prey.
+I avoid shitting because of the odor and emptiness of my bowels and the pain of a constant dry retching.
+I only wish I had something to throw up, so as to chew permanently on my own spew.

 I have to sit up, depressed.